stlab/libraries/libraries/channel/policy_process.md

       - name: close
         description: Closes the processing of this process
         pure-name: close
+      - name: set_error
+        description: Set the last occured error on the process
+        pure-name: set_error
       - name: state
         description: Returns the current state of the process
         pure-name: state